What does feijoa contain? Feijoa is a little green vitamin bomb. Feijoa: recipes

 5. Store in the refrigerator.

-Basis of the recipe - feijoa, nuts and honey
+The basis of the recipe is feijoa, nuts and honey

-The recipe can have cooking options.
-Dried apricots can be skipped, but instead of walnuts, try hazelnuts.
+The recipe may have cooking options.
+Dried apricots can be omitted, but instead walnuts try forest ones.

 Raw jam with honey and lemon

-The combination of healthy products will come in handy during the period of colds, when only strong immunity is able to cope with diseases.
-For this vitamin bomb, you will need:
+Combination healthy products It will come in handy during the period of colds, when only a strong immune system can cope with diseases.
+For this vitamin bomb you will need:

 • 500 g feijoa;